 In the event that environmental problems are identified, the problems must be acceptable, as described in E-2-02, Suggested Format for Phase I Environmental Hazard Assessments.

 conveyed to principal residence or second home purchasers.
 This

-apply if the subject mortgage is for a principal residence or second home.
+requirement does not apply if the subject mortgage is for a principal residence

 Financial institution-owned REO units that are for sale (not rented) are considered owner-occupied when calculating the 50% owner-occupancy ratio requirement.